bhoptee/trueman-chiro/src/pages/therapies.md

         title: Gym Based Assessment
         image: /images/5.-gym-v2.jpg
         content: >-
-          With the advantage of being based in a facility with a well-appointed gym on site, we're able to offer one to one gym-based assessment and rehabilitation.
+          With the advantage of being located in a facility with a well-appointed gym on site, we're able to offer one to one gym-based assessment and rehabilitation.
 Being able to assess how you're performing your exercise routine means we can identify key areas to improve and optimise, and/or determine if an aspect of your routine would put you at risk for injury.

           We can assess which exercises to modify or exclude if your in an injury phase, and if you would benefit from additional gym-based exercises to accelerate recovery or reduce the chance of injury recurrence.